-- Explain and utilize applied behavioral analysis theory. - Understand the difference between objective and subjective goals and observations. - Be able to identify and explain applied behavioral analysis in practice. - Understand the difference between objective and subjective goals while applying observation theories. - Be able to write behavioral objectives as intended outcomes. - Select, explain, and follow through on systems of data collection as ongoing measurements of behavior. - Demonstrate proper observation skills. - Demonstrate the proper writing of different types of observation reports. - Understand and utilize a behavioral support plan. - Identify the components of a behavioral objective. - Understand the concepts of stimulus control and shaping to teach students academic and social behaviors. - Understand and demonstrate consequence techniques that increase and decrease a desired behavioral outcome. - Use a step by step approach to aid your future students in behavioral self-management. - Gain appropriate skills in understanding and working with Autism.
+- Explain and utilize applied behavioral analysis theory. - Understand the difference between objective and subjective goals and observations. - Be able to identify and explain applied behavioral analysis in practice. - Understand the difference between objective and subjective goals while applying observation theories. - Demonstrate proper observation skills. - Demonstrate the proper writing of different types of observation reports. - Understand and utilize a behavioral support plan. - Identify the components of a behavioral objective. - Understand the concepts of stimulus control and shaping to teach students academic and social behaviors. - Understand and demonstrate consequence techniques that increase and decrease a desired behavioral outcome. - Use a step-by-step approach to aid your future students in behavioral self-management. - Gain appropriate skills in understanding and working with Autism.